robertometz/code-challenges/fullstack.md

 5. **User Experience:**
 - Ensure a seamless user experience by displaying book details neatly and clearly in the frontend.
-- Implement basic error handling for failed API requests.
+- (Optional) Implement basic error handling for failed API requests.

 ___